d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## Training

-Let us first define the function to train the model on one data epoch.
+Let's first define the function to train the model on one data epoch.
 It differs from the models training of :numref:`sec_softmax_scratch` in three places:

 1. Different sampling methods for sequential data (independent sampling and sequential partitioning) will result in differences in the initialization of